 4) Should grown-ups sleep with stuffed animals?

 Of course.
 If children are allowed to do it then adults should be too, and there should be no stigma attached to that.
 I personally have two stuffed animals that I currently sleep with: one is a duck named Quackers, and the other is a tiny shark named Brian.
-It is a complete coincidence that I started tucking Quackers, who used to belong to my son, under my arm at night after my son left for university.
+It is a complete coincidence that I started tucking Quackers, who used to belong to my daughter, under my arm at night after she left for university.
 Quackers is just the right size to keep my arm slightly elevated and prevent my shoulder from aching in the morning and that’s the ONLY reason I sleep with him.
 Brian, of course, protects me from the monster that lives under my bed.

 5) How did Ken almost kill your horse?